LukaMarsic/Shopping-cart---Single-user-command-line/README.md

-# Shopping cart /single user command line
+# Shopping cart /single user command line store

 Design a simple in-memory, single user command line store / shopping cart.
 The application has two stages: Build an inventory store, to store items and their associated sku, quantity, name, and price Shopping Cart Builder (Removes items from inventory to build personal cart of items)